Music

 Semester Hours 4

 This course completes the study of diatonic harmonic practices in the Common Practice Period and introduces simple musical forms.
-Topics include principles of voice leading used in three- and four-part triadic harmony and diatonic seventh chords, non-chord tones, cadences, phrases, and periods.
-Upon completion, students should be able to demonstrate competence using diatonic harmony through analysis, writing, sight singing, dictation, and keyboard skills.
+Topics include the principles of voice leading used in three- and four-part triadic harmony and diatonic seventh chords, as well as non-chord tones, cadences, phrases, and periods.
+Upon completion, students should be able to demonstrate competence in using diatonic harmony through analysis, writing, sight singing, dictation, and keyboard skills.